JodelRaccoons/JodelXposed/README.md

 * Are you sure your version is compatible?
 * Have you read [the thread on XDA](http://forum.xda-developers.com/xposed/modules/mod-jodelxposed-enhancements-t3350019/)?
 * Create an issue if you still have questions

+## op-oxygen-issues
+There are many issues relating to the OxygenOS rom on different OnePlus devices.
+Big part of the issue are buggy xposed resources.
+We can't do anything about it, a issue at the Xposed Github repo has already been created.
+The only workaround til now is switching to a different rom.

 ## You dont have Google play services?
 No problem!
 Just edit the file file /sdcard/JodelXposed/jodel-settings-v2.json and edit your lat/lng coordinates manually.